WhaleOps/air2phin/docs/cli.rst

 CLI
 ===

-This section describes all command line interface to the Airphin.
+This section describes all command line interfaces to the Airphin.
 You can see :ref:`quick start <start:cli>` if you want to get started quickly.

 .. argparse::